Pratham-Mishra178/P-R-O-B-O-O-K-S/README.md

 2. `Clone` it into your local system
 <br>

-3. Create an `issue` first and mention what you want to contribute in the discription of repo
+3. Create an `issue` first and mention what you want to contribute in the discription of issue
 <br>

 4. Then do your work and make a `PR` after pushing it